Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: Diagnosing potential artifacts

 \subsection{Is political underconfidence driven by a subset of markets?}

-Political markets encompass diverse subcategories.
-If underconfidence were driven by a single subcategory, the finding would be narrower than claimed.
-Examining 10 political subcategories with sufficient data (see supplementary material), the pattern is found to be broadly distributed.
+Political markets encompass diverse subcategories (for example Electoral College, Governor, NYC Mayor and presidential-administration contracts).
+If underconfidence were confined to one subcategory, the conclusion would apply only to that subcategory rather than to political markets generally.
+Examining 10 political subcategories with sufficient data (see supplementary material), underconfidence appears in most of them rather than in one.
 Electoral College contracts show the strongest underconfidence (slopes 1.53--2.87 across time bins), while Trump Administration contracts span a wider range (0.54--1.64).
 Other Politics (1.42--2.38), Governor (1.19--4.02) and NYC Mayor (1.12--3.18) all exhibit persistent underconfidence.